-Let your personality shine through on your bio page and include a few links to past posts you've written that you think showcase your style and best work.
+Let your personality shine through on your About page and include a few links to past posts you've written that you think showcase your style and best work.
 If you have a media kit, this is a good place to link to it.

-Your about page or bio should be revisited regularly.
+Your About page or bio should be revisited regularly.
 Our blogs evolve, our lives evolve and if you are looking to work with brands or pursue freelance work it's critical that your bio is current.